ByAU

 Hyperledger Fabric

-- Use Cases: Supply chain, finance, healthcare, permissioned networks requiring high throughput and confidentiality
+- Use Cases: Ideal for sectors such as supply chain, finance, healthcare, or really any permissioned networks that require high throughput and confidentiality

 Hyperledger Besu